 A concern for wildlife safety is integral to Janet Echelman’s design and planning process.
 No bird or creature has ever been harmed in Janet’s works, of which she has more than 50 around the world.
 Studio Echelman consulted with a bio-engineering firm which determined that the qualities of Echelman’s pieces make them safe for birds and wildlife.
 The net openings are similar to naturally occurring vines and thickets often found in forests, and birds are well adapted to avoid these.

 The safety of drivers and pedestrians was of the utmost concern when planning for this artwork and was evaluated by the City of Columbus prior to approval by the Downtown Commission.
-While Current will be a striking visual focal point for the City, the artwork will be seamlessly integrated into the skyline.
+While Current is a striking visual focal point for the City, the artwork is seamlessly integrated into the skyline.

 Janet Echelman is a world-renowned artist with a track record of creating distinct artworks at a colossal scale to create a unique sense of place.
 No stranger to Columbus, the artist was inspired by the city’s history and sense of cooperation known as the Columbus Way.